awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 **Optional files**
 The following item is optional in each \.zip file:
 + An update script\.
 Providing an update script makes it possible for you to use the `In-place update` option to install a package\.
-When you want to add new or updated files to an existing package installation, the `In-place update` option does not take the package application offline while the update is performed\.
+When you want to add new or updated files to an existing package installation, the `In-place update` option doesn't take the package application offline while the update is performed\.
 Windows Server\-based instances require a PowerShell script \(script named `update.ps1`\)\.
 Linux\-based instances require a shell script \(script named `update.sh`\)\.
 SSM Agent runs the instructions in the update script\.

 For more information about installing or updating packages, see [Install or update packages](distributor-working-with-packages-deploy.md)\.